barelyhuman/apex-ui-slim/Readme.md

 A fork of [apex-ui-slim](https://github.com/apex/apex-ui-slim), with a few addition of my own to make the parts of the ui more aesthetic by my definition.

-### Note
+### Notes
-This is just the UI theme, the screenshots shown below use the Apex Syntax
+- This is just the UI theme, the screenshots shown below use the Apex Syntax

+- The theme has only been tested with Mac OS X and I'd need contributors to fix it for other os's

 ## Installation
 ```sh